How to pay your fees

 - You can also pay by debit/credit card* by telephoning +44 (0) 1792 295436, 295523, 295001 or 295684.
 If you decide to pay over the telephone please be aware that you will be unable to do so during the week of enrolment (Monday 23rd September - Thursday 26th September 2013).
 This is because all staff will be on duty at the enrolment venue.
 If you opt to pay in full before enrolling online, please allow 5 working days before using the online enrolment system.
 The payment is unlikely to have been credited to your account before that time.
 You can also pay in full by debit/credit* card as part of online enrolment.

-* from 1st November 2012 a charge of 1.5% will be levied on all credit card payments.
+* A charge of 1.5% will be levied on all credit card payments.

 Do you offer any payment discount?